SyedIbrahimHamza/Student-Grade-Manager/README.md

 student = []
 ```

-Each student is stored as a dictionary containing three pieces of information:
+Each student is stored in the following structure:

 ```python
 {